 Editor’s note: Since we published this blog post, the Akita team has taken the ideas from this post and implemented an official Flask integration.
+(See the blog post here!)
 We believe this blog post remains interesting and helpful to people interested in integrations not yet supported by Akita!

 I originally posted this to my Medium here.

 A couple months ago, I came across Akita Software, a startup that automatically watches API traffic in order to generate API OpenAPI definitions and to detect breaking changes.

 As an architect at Ubisoft, I work building our internal platform-as-a-service, a job that involves building and integrating lots of internal APIs.
 We constantly worry about the best way to help partner teams integrate their APIs in the platform while providing strong quality guarantees to the platform consumers.

 I was curious to investigate if Akita SuperLearn could become a trustworthy source of API definitions and the super-canary in our API coal mine to detect any breaking change.

 The catch?
 Akita operates by watching network traffic.
 I wanted to try Akita out on our tests in CI.
 But the problem is that our tests don’t actually generate network traffic.
 This post describes the workaround I found for our Flask integration tests, based on automatically creating real HTTP traffic from the tests, and sending it to a dummy server.